 MPS II (Hunter syndrome)

-MPS II is one of the mucopolysaccharide diseases and is also known as Hunter syndrome.
+MPS II is a mucopolysaccharide disease known as Hunter syndrome.
 It takes its name from Charles Hunter, the professor of medicine in Manitoba, Canada, who first described two brothers with the disease in 1917.
 MPS II has a wide range of symptoms that vary in severity and can be managed and treated with enzyme replacement therapies.
 There is no cure for MPS II.

 What causes the disease?

-There is a continuous process in the body of replacing used materials and breaking them down for disposal.
-Children with MPS II are missing an enzyme called iduronate sulfatase, which is essential in cutting up the mucopolysaccharides called dermatan and heparan sulphate.
-The incomplete broken down mucopolysaccharides remain stored in cells in the body causing progressive damage.
-Babies may show little sign of the disease, but as more and more cells become damaged, symptoms start to appear.
+The body constantly replaces used materials and breaks them down for disposal.
+MPS II patients are missing the enzyme iduronate sulfatase, which is essential to breaking down the mucopolysaccharides dermatan and heparan sulphate.
+These materials remain stored in the body’s cells, causing progressive damage.
+Babies may show little sign of the disease, but as cells sustain damage, symptoms start to appear.

 How common is Hunter Syndrome?